 This failure of the most compelling and important declaration in the Bible - that world concerns no longer matter because the world is about to draw to a close - is the biggest single prophetical failure of the New Testament.
 It was a core, central belief and a driving force behind the growth of early Christianity.
 Since then, thousands of prophecies of the imminent end have been based on 'signs' that the end is coming.
 All these prophecies of doom share one thing in common: They have all been wrong.

-The Book of Numbers in the Hebrew Scriptures / Old Testament contains two examples of some very limited communication methods used by God, both of which would have serious consequences if anyone didn't immediately and almost subconsciously choose to ignore them.
+The Book of Numbers in the Hebrew Scriptures / Old Testament contains two examples of some very limited communication methods used by God.
+Both would have serious deleterious consequences if we didn't ignore these verses.

 Numbers 12:6 has God say "Hear now my words: If there be a prophet among you, I, the Lord, will make myself known unto him in a vision, and will speak unto him in a dream".
-But this is a clear-cut path to chaos, anarchy and would immediately undermine all religion.
-There are many physiological and neurological sources of visions (See: Experiences of God are Illusions, Derived from Malfunctioning Psychological Processes).
-A verse like this in the Bible means that not only that those recipients of visions are given sanction to trust those visions, but also, that others cannot doubt that they are God: Because Numbers 12:6 says that such visions are the way God makes itself known.
-Fortunately for us, we have learnt much about human neurology and we know many of the causes of so-called visions, so we know simple to disregard Numbers 12:6.
+But this is a clear-cut path to chaos and anarchy, and would immediately undermine all religion.
+If we trusted Numbers 12:6, then, it would mean that Christianity isn't true, because too many people have had visions of Krishna and Buddha.
+Likewise, Hinduism cannot be true because too many people have had visions of a monotheistic God.
+Instead, it must be the case that most visions are actually wrong - they are delusions and illusions.
+Fortunately for us, we have learnt much about human neurology and we know many of the physiological and neurological causes of visions (see: Experiences of God are Illusions, Derived from Malfunctioning Psychological Processes).
+We now know simply to disregard Numbers 12:6.

 Numbers 22:21-34 tells a rather odd story where a man, Balaam, is travelling one way, when God wants him to go another.
 God's method of communication here - out of all the means available to the miracle-worker Creator of the Universe, is to have the donkey do things.
 At first the donkey merely resists because God sends an invisible angel to stand in their way, that only the donkey can see.
 The man, of course, has no idea why the donkey is being stubborn and strikes the donkey a few times.
 I could not think of a poorer method of communication than an unspeaking invisible angel.
 It is so daft that the Qur'an makes fun of it in Sura 31:19 - "indeed, the most disagreeable of sounds is the voice of donkeys".
 When the donkey speaks, things get a little clearer - eventually.
 The moral of the story is somewhat shaky: if an animal resists doing what you want, then do not make it obey you because it might be God trying to communicate with you.